 Currently, we are sharing the lab space with a new group led by Dr. Gilles Vanwalleghem, who is also a team leader at DANDRITE and an expert in bioimaging of zebrafish.
 We will have regular joint group meetings to exchange relevant skills and knowledge and discuss lab issues.
 Together with his group, we thrive to promote the zebrafish initiatives here at MBG ;)

-Our neighbours are people from Prof. Claus Oxvig's and Dr. Lisbeth Schmidt Laursen's groups who work with cell cultures, zebrafish and mouse models.
+Our neighbours are people from Prof. Claus Oxvig's, Dr. Lisbeth Schmidt Laursen's and Prof. Daan van Aaltan's groups who work with cell cultures, zebrafish and mouse models.
 Students, PhDs and postdoc researchers thus have a vibrant social life in a mixed Danish-international work environment.

 We are constantly looking for students who wish to join the group and carry out a project as a part of the educational programme.
-Please contact me to hear about project opportunities.
+Please contact Yuya to hear about project opportunities.